rsmith52/Parallax-Engine/README.md

 * New layers could be full or empty by default?
 Nice to have
 * Map object stores map size? background music
 * Nice to have - brush code for water / terraforming - automatically apply correct tiles to multiple layers, add/delete layers dynamically
+* Sorting layers... objects and environment need to be same layer.
+This is gonna be a mess.

 ### Eventing Code
 * Look into tasks/jobs instead of coroutines